Whether you see us in-person or by Video Visit, we're here for you.

 ● Anorectal manometry

-If the testing is performed and confirm that the symptoms are not caused by another disease or disorder, your physician will then carefully discuss your symptoms and if you meet the criteria, you will be diagnosed with IBS.
+If the testing is performed and confirms that the symptoms are not caused by another disease or disorder, your physician will then carefully discuss your symptoms and if you meet the criteria, you will be diagnosed with IBS.

-Successful IBS treatment incorporates many different strategies — such as diet, exercise, stress reduction, and medication.
+Successful IBS treatment incorporates many different strategies — such as diet, exercise, stress reduction, and medications.
 At Weill Cornell Medicine, all patients receive a personalized treatment plan that addresses their unique triggers, symptoms, and lifestyle goals.

 Our board-certified gastroenterologists collaborate with Weill Cornell Medicine registered dieticians to develop personalized dietary strategies.
-Patients also benefit from seeking advice from our registered egistered dieticians and specialized nutritionists.
+Patients also benefit from seeking advice from our registered dieticians and specialized nutritionists.

 The gastroenterologists at Weill Cornell Medicine unite their specialized expertise with the breadth of knowledge and support at our top-ranked hospital.